KhondokerTanvirHossain/spring-gateway-base/spring-cloud-gateway-base/README.md

 - **Spring Cloud Gateway** acts as a reverse proxy, forwarding requests to backend microservices based on route predicates.
 - **Dynamic Routing** is configured in `application.yml`—no controller code is needed for basic proxying.
+- **OIDC Authentication** is routed through the gateway for security and consistency.
 - **Observability** is enabled with Micrometer, Zipkin, and structured logging.
 - **Extensibility**: You can add filters for authentication, rate limiting, circuit breaking, etc.